 From his own experience, Dr Demetroulis has seen successful pregnancy outcomes from lower quality embryos, advising that chances are chances, percentages are merely a number and it’s the pregnancy test which tells patients whether they have been successful, not the statistics.

-You may also be interested in reading: How to prepare for IVF Embryo Transfer, before and afterward – Patient’s perspective
+You may also be interested in reading: How to prepare for IVF Embryo Transfer, before and afterwards – Patient’s perspective

 Questions and Answers from the event